RustFestEU/rome.rustfest.eu/about-impl-days.md

 We open doors at **09:00** in the morning.
 We will wind down at **17:00**.

+## What to hack on

+For updated project information, check our [live document](https://hackmd.io/qhbDUJY3TgG6uLayfcHkrQ).

 ## History

 Born as a hacking and development experiment in the early RustFest editions, the "impl Days" have established as a